magnasilvar/.github/profile/README.md

 ## Hi there 👋

-We are Alan, we help all people have a personalised and accessible healthcare experience.
+We are Alan.
+We help all people have a personalised and accessible healthcare experience.

-You are interested in what we do as engineers or data scientist?
-Read our [blog](https://medium.com/alan) and [twitter](https://twitter.com/alanengineering).
+If you are interested in what we do as engineers or data scientists, check out our [blog](https://medium.com/alan) and [twitter](https://twitter.com/alanengineering).